More heavy rain possible Friday

 THE EXPLANATION:

-We’re getting closer and closer to the heat of summer here in south Louisiana and you know what the means – plenty of rain chances each and almost every day.
+We’re getting closer and closer to the heat of summer here in south Louisiana and you know what that means – plenty of rain chances each and almost every day.
 That trends continues this afternoon with pop up showers and thunderstorms expected, triggered by plenty of onshore flow and afternoon heating.
 Any thunderstorms that develop could dump heavy rainfall and also produce frequent lightning, along with gusty winds.
 This could once again cause some travel concerns later today, with ponding on roadways and in those usual trouble spots.
 Soils are already saturated from yesterday's storms, so it will not take much to cause localized flooding concerns.
 Saturday, some dry air aloft will likely prevent as widespread of coverage of showers and storms.
 Sunday, as previously mentioned, we’ll be keeping our eyes on a line of thunderstorms that will try to enter our area from the west late in the day.
 The big question is how quickly will the line of storms get here and how much “fuel” will be left for the line to tap into.
 An earlier arrival will mean a more intense line of storms, whereas a later arrival (after sunset) will mean a weaker line of storms.
 Aside from rain chances, daily high temperatures will continue to climb over the weekend into the mid 80s.

 -- Meteorologist Jake Dalton